parthNJ/Ecommerce-headphones-website/README.md

 # Ecommerce-headphones-website
 A fully functioning front and back end headphones E- commerce website.
 Including a shopping cart, order list, order history, and multiple user support.
+The website is coded using html, css, JS, PHP, SQL, and bootstrap techniques.
+Please keep in mind this was my first ever attempt at a fully functioning E-commerce website and some security features can be better implemented such as salting user passwords rather than hashing them.
+I would love to work on projects such as these in the future.